-Ericsson’s IoT Accelerator platform has all the functionality to manage IoT devices and data through the Device and Data Management component.
+Device and Data Management is an important service offered as part of the Ericsson IoT Accelerator.
 The platform is built on standards starting at the bottom chipset layer, which transcends throughout the full value chain.
 This enables a swift device onboarding and massive IoT roll-out, enabling our customers to build strong IoT use cases, helping their customers realize its potential.

 The device and data management service enable developers to perform the following actions: